Links on Android Authority may earn us a commission. Learn more.

 What is a tactical flashlight?

-Best tactical flashlights
+The best tactical flashlights

 Fenix PD35 TAC

-This flashlight, similar to the Internova Guardian 1300XL, has an intelligent memory circuit that remembers and uses the light mode you were last using.
-One of the awesome things about the Fenix PD35 TAC is Eco mode.
+This flashlight has an intelligent memory circuit that remembers and uses the light mode you were last using.
+One of the remarkable things about the Fenix PD35 TAC is Eco mode.
 In Eco mode, you still get plenty of brightness, but the flashlight’s battery will last you 150 hours.
-Eco mode is great for more generic flashlight needs like hiking, use during power outages, etc.
+Eco mode is excellent for more generic flashlight needs like hiking, power outages, etc.

 Streamlight 69260 TLR-1 HL

-Streamlight 88060 ProTac HL 4
+Streamlight 88081 ProTac HL 5-X

 Like the other Streamlight flashlight, the 88081 ProTac HL 5-X also utilizes C4 LED technology to power its concentrated light beam.
 This flashlight takes things to another level, though, outputting 3,500 lumens of brightness.

 This tactical flashlight is also amazingly built, constructed with anodized aluminum.
 It’s also waterproof to a meter for 30 minutes.
 It’s a larger flashlight, but the added size is worth it for all that brightness.

 You’ve heard of Anker, right?
 It’s a very popular smartphone accessory brand that makes other great survival products.
 The Anker Ultra-Bright Tactical Flashlight is outstanding.
 It features a bright 1,300-lumen brightness, produced by three Cree LEDs.
 Apparently, it can reach as much as 1,200ft.